-For the quarters ended December 31, 2001 and 2000, per share data is based on the weighted average number of shares of Common Stock outstanding.
-Outstanding warrants and options which can be converted into Common Stock are not included as their effect is anti-dilutive.
+For the quarters and six-month periods ended March 31, 2002 and 2001, per share data is based on the weighted average number of shares of Common Stock outstanding.
+Outstanding warrants and options that can be converted into Common Stock are not included, as their effect is anti-dilutive.